 I spent an unforgettable month in Japan during the cherry blossom season in April 2023.
 This was my fifth trip to Japan in the last decade, however, most of those previous trips were snow trips, with not as much time spent exploring the cities.

 How Much is a Trip to Japan?
-Summary Japan Trip Cost Breakdown
+4 Week Japan Trip Cost Breakdown

-However, at the time of writing this article in May 2024, the Yen is at a record decade high relative to the Australian dollar.
+However, at the time of updating this article in January 2025, the Yen is at a relative high to the Australian dollar after reaching a record decade high in July 2024.
 Unfortunately for me, my trip actually cost me closer to AUD $10k total at the time.

 I think this is my sign to book another trip?!